jm-velazquez/jm-velazquez/README.md

 # Welcome!

-I'm a software engineer student at FIUBA, currently looking for job opportunities to deepen my software and work knowledge and help develop useful projects.
+I'm a software engineer student at FIUBA, currently looking for job opportunities to deepen my software knowledge and help develop useful projects.
 I have an interest in backend web development and the different use-cases for low-level languages.
-I like learning new technologies and practices, as well as reading other software projects and news in my free time.
+As a student, I like learning new technologies and practices, as well as reading other software projects and news in my free time.

 ![Banner](https://github.com/jm-velazquez/jm-velazquez/blob/main/Github%20banner.png)